Victorioputra/HW_3_Victorio/README.md

 # Victorio-Sort

-Victorio-Sort adalah sebuah paket Python yang menyediakan implementasi dari beberapa algoritma pengurutan, termasuk Bubble Sort, Quick Sort, dan Insertion Sort.
+This is a Python package implementations of sorting algorithms including Bubble Sort, Quick Sort, and Insertion Sort.

-## Daftar Isi
+## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)